Working with files

 }

-Type of message (default is 1).
-Corresponds to
+typeuint32YesMessage type (default is 1).
+Corresponds to MESSAGE_TYPE.REQUEST from the server.

-When a message is received where the value of progress equals the value of the size field from the getFileInfo response, the file is considered fully uploaded and can be retrieved using a GET request.
-After this, no more events with updated progress will be sent.
-If the file was already uploaded earlier, only one final event equivalent to the last one will be sent.
+When a message is received where the progress value equals the size field value from the getFileInfo response, the file is considered fully uploaded and can be retrieved via a GET request.
+After this event, no more events with updated progress will be sent.
+If the file was previously uploaded, only one final event, equivalent to the last one, will be sent.

-5.5.3+ The server administrator can set restrictions on the size and extensions of uploaded files.
-Notifications about current limits are sent upon authorization, as well as each time the server settings are changed.
+The server administrator can set restrictions on the size and extension of uploaded files.
+Notification of current limits is sent upon authorization, as well as whenever there are changes to the server settings.

 Request: